mekel16/tranlate-app-polyglotAI-solo-project/README.md

 ---

-## 🔒 Security Notes
+### 🔒 Security Notes

 - API key is never on frontend; request only goes to backend.
 - Backend is fully responsible to keep secret and call OpenAI API.

 ---

-## ✅ Conclusion
+### ✅ Conclusion for `script.js`

-This JavaScript code is the client-side logic for an AI-based translator app that is safe, makes sure user interaction is smooth, validates input, and communicates securely with serverless backend.
+This JavaScript code is the client-side logic for an AI-based translator app.
+It makes sure user interaction is smooth, input is validated, and all translation requests go securely to the backend, so the API key is never exposed in the frontend.

 ---